 Book online!
 This year we are encouraging online bookings for flu vaccines.

-Flu vaccines appointments 2021
+Flu vaccine appointments 2023

 - all Aboriginal and Torres Strait Islander people aged 6 months and over

 - all children aged 6 months to less than 5 years of age (including Aboriginal and medically at risk)

 - all individuals aged 5 years and over with medical risk conditions, namely:

 - cardiac disease, including cyanotic congenital heart disease, coronary artery disease and congestive heart failure

 - chronic respiratory conditions, including suppurative lung disease, chronic obstructive pulmonary disease and severe asthma